maoueh/typedoc-bug-1020-repro/README.md

-Typedoc nested parameters not rendered bug
+Typedoc nested parameters not rendered bug (union type problem)

-See TypeStromg/typedoc#987
+See TypeStrong/typedoc#1020

 The bug seems to occur only when `tsconfig.json#strict` option is `true`.